HamzaAbbas12/HamzaAbbas12/README.md

 ## Hey there! 👋

-I'm Hamza Abbas, a passionate Computer Engineering student at McMaster University with a keen interest in embedded systems, FPGA design, and cutting-edge technologies.
-My journey in engineering is fueled by curiosity and a drive to innovate and develop solutions that impact the future.
+I'm Hamza Abbas, a Computer Engineering student at McMaster University with a keen interest in Digital Design and Verification, DFT, embedded systems, FPGA design, and hardware verification.
+My journey in engineering is fueled by curiosity and a drive to build and validate systems that hold up under real world conditions.

-- 👨🏻‍💻 Currently working on FPGA-based projects and microcontroller programming.
+- 👨🏻‍💻 Previously a DFT Intern at Qualcomm, working on scan insertion, ATPG, and STA closure across multiple chip projects.
-- ⚡ Deepening my understanding of digital design and circuit analysis.
+- 🚀 Also built an OOP sensor architecture and calibration system for BELUGA, an autonomous underwater drone, as part of McMaster D.A.R.E.
-- 📚 Pursuing a Bachelor of Engineering in Computer Engineering, with a strong academic record and hands-on project experience.
+- 📚 Pursuing a Bachelor of Engineering in Computer Engineering with a 3.7 cumulative GPA and hands on project experience.

 <br>